PhD in Linguistics

 - GRS LX 722 Intermediate Syntax: Modeling Syntactic Knowledge

 - GRS LX 732 Intermediate Semantics: The Grammatical Construction of Meaning

 - Six additional courses, two in each of two of the following areas, and one in each of the other two areas:

 - Advanced courses in phonetics, phonology, or the phonology/morphology interface (normally including GRS LX 706)

-- Advanced courses in syntax, semantics, or pragmatics (normally including GRS LX 723 and/or LX 736)
+- Advanced courses in syntax, the syntax/morphology interface, semantics, or pragmatics (normally including GRS LX 723 and/or LX 736)

 - Linguistic research methodology

 - Language acquisition or the study of language as a social or a historical phenomenon

 - Two Graduate Proseminars in Linguistics, GRS LX 801 and GRS LX 802

 - Six additional graduate-level courses (including up to 8 credits of directed study) in linguistics or related fields sufficient to define a specialization that will be the area within which the dissertation is written.
 These courses will be decided upon by the student in conjunction with his or her advisor, whose prior approval is required.

 All students pursuing a PhD in Linguistics are required to demonstrate graduate-level reading proficiency in two foreign languages (one of which may be English, for non-native speakers) by the end of the third year of enrollment.
 Language proficiency can be demonstrated through a language examination, successful completion of a non-credit graduate-level foreign language reading course offered by Boston University, or the equivalent of two years of undergraduate study of the language at Boston University.